TOUR the RANCH

 Cows Harvest their Own Food.
 Letting cattle harvest their own food requires very little fossil fuel input compared to farming, trucking, storing, and feeding grains and other rations.

-Toxic Chemical Inputs are Eliminated.
 Pastures used to raise Meadow Maid® Foods beef are never treated with chemical pesticides or herbicides.
 Furthermore, the cattle are never treated with toxic insecticides, as are most American cattle.
-Finally, chemical fertilizers, which stress natural ecosystems within the soil, are
+Finally, chemical fertilizers, which stress natural ecosystems within the soil, are not used.

 Grass Fed Beef for the Cattle